 First, add the cream cheese.
 It’s my secret for all creamy sauces like mac and cheese.
 Once that’s melted, make it rain parmesan.
 4 oz of freshly grated parmesan seems like a lot, but it tastes incredible so don’t skimp.

 If your sauce gets a little too thick, feel free to add a little more cashew milk.
+The sauce can thicken quickly.
+You may need to thin out with 1 more cup of cashew milk or regular milk.

 Depending on your salt preference, you may want to add a little bit of salt at the end; because